 Founded in 2007 and available in English, Japanese, Portuguese, and Korean, Hulu is an American subscription video-on-demand service primarily oriented towards television series.

 Hulu offers two plans, and the only difference between them is how many commercials viewers are exposed to.
-The most popular plan costs $7.99 per month, and Hulu promises to show only a limited number of commercials.
+The most popular plan costs a monthly fee, and Hulu promises to show only a limited number of commercials.
 The more expensive plan, which is meant for those who would like to avoid commercials entirely.
 Regardless of which plan appeals to you, you can try Hulu for free for 30 days.